 William H. Hastie: Lawyer and Judge

-It was at this point that the new administration of Franklin Roosevelt took notice of the young man, who now called Washington, DC his home.
-He was one of the first African-Americans appointed by the administration, serving as a lawyer with the Department of the Interior.
-As part of his work there, he drafted a constitution for the Virgin Islands, which had become an American territory after World War I. Taking note of his work, Roosevelt appointed Hastie to the federal court in the Virgin Islands, effectively making him the first federal African-American judge in history.
+It was at this point that the new administration of President Roosevelt took notice of the young man, who now called Washington, D.C. his home.
+He was one of the first African Americans appointed by the administration, serving as a lawyer with the Department of the Interior.
+As part of his work there, he drafted a constitution for the Virgin Islands, which had become an American territory after World War I. Taking note of his work, Roosevelt appointed Hastie to the federal court in the Virgin Islands, effectively making him the first federal African American judge in history.
 He wouldn’t stay very long, however, because of the outbreak of World War II – Hastie left for a job in the War Department, where he hoped to promote the integration of training units.
 Unfortunately, his attempts to do so were frustrated, and the idea would not take hold until after he had moved on.
 Hastie’s outspokenness, however, had much to do with spurring public debate on the subject.